xi/survivor/README.md

 be done scales with the size of the window.
 So if you get a bad frame rate, there is a good chance that it will improve if you reduce the window size.

+### Things are stretched in one direction, circles are ovals

+The aspect ratio of pixels depends on the font.
+You can adjust `win::ASPECT_RATIO` to compensate for that.

 ## TODO (patches welcome)

 -	Add more weapons